mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

 In relation to the flow diagram above:

 1. on the push of the button, an MQTT event is pushed out to the _state_ topic
-1. the MQTT broker pushes the state update home assistant
+1. the MQTT broker pushes the state update to home assistant
 1. home assistant updates the matching [home assistant MQTT switch] entity
-1. home assistant triggers an _automation_ which connects a state update for the push button entity to a match light entity
+1. home assistant triggers an _automation_ which connects a state update for the push button entity to a matching light entity
 1. to update the light entity, an event is published on that [home assistant MQTT light] entity
-1. the MQTT broker pushed the command to the subscribed I/O module
+1. the MQTT broker pushes the command to the subscribed I/O module
 1. the I/O module takes in the command to update its state and toggles the light accordingly
-1. after that the I/O module triggers the relay, it pushes back an update on its state topic
+1. after that, the I/O module triggers the relay, it pushes back an update on its state topic
 1. the MQTT broker forwards the state update again to home assistant
 1. home assistant sees the state update for that light entity and updates its internal state